svenkreiss/databench/v0.3/_sources/frontend_api.txt

         <div class="col-md-6">Second column</div>
     </div>

 and many more things work out of the box.
-For icons, `Font Awesome <http://fortawesome.github.io/Font-Awesome/>`_ is also included so that you can add icons to your documentation.
+`Font Awesome <http://fortawesome.github.io/Font-Awesome/>`_ is also included so that you can add icons to your documentation.
 This also works within Markdown rendered text.
 Therefore, you can link to your GitHub project